kitska/S-DF/README.md

     > > - DB_NAME - name of database.
     > > - DB_PORT - database port (default value is `3306`)

+5. Create a `.env` file in **./client** and fill in your environment variables.

+    You need to set up these variables:
+    > > - REACT_APP_BASE_URL - link to API (default value is `http://localhost:3001/api`)

-5. Start the application:
+6. Start the application:

     ```bash
     npm start
     ```

-Now, API should be running on `http://localhost:3000`.
+Now, API should be running on `http://localhost:3001`.

+And, Client should be running on `http://localhost:3000`.

 ## ⛏️ Built Using <a name = "built_using"></a>